ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 • the right to audit and monitor activities that involve confidential information;

-• process for notification and reporting of unauthorised disclosure or confidential information leakage;
+• process for notification and reporting of unauthorized disclosure or confidential information leakage;

 • terms for information to be returned or destroyed at agreement cessation;